sunpig/sunpig-mt-to-wp/wp-database.md

 a piece of data about a single post.
 Similarly for comments.)

 So copying entry/post data from MT tables into the WP tables isn't simply a matter of doing a single INSERT...SELECT query.
-Hello cursors.
+Hello cursors?